Borderline Personality Disorder / Emerging BPD in Teens

 Personality Disorder Diagnosis in Teens

-This is because a teen’s personality is continuing to develop and change and, thus, is not yet fixed.
+This is because a teen’s personality continues to develop and change and, thus, is not yet fixed.
 On the other hand, some mental health professionals believe early diagnosis allows for early intervention and treatment.
 Therefore, it is often the best chance for the teen to lead a healthy life.

 PROs For Diagnosing A Personality Disorder (Teens)